Turje/cardio-disease-prediction/README.md

 # Predicting Cardiovascular Disease Using Machine Learning and Ensemble Learning

-This repository contains the final project for the **Applied Machine Learning** course at The City College of New York.
+This repository contains the final project for the **Applied Machine Learning** graduate course at The City College of New York.

 ## 📄 Project Report